MadanMl/Fiftyone-yolov5-tutorial/README.md

 * Having the yolov5 trained model weights as .pt file.

 ## Next
-* Integrate metrics such as object mkistakeness (missing ground truth boxes based on model predictions) and other available from Fifty-one
+* Integrate metrics such as object mistakeness (missing ground truth boxes based on model predictions) and other available from Fifty-one
 * Integarte LabelBox for relabelling mistakes

 ## Links